Scenic Drives in the Smokes

-Auto touring has grown rapidly in the past several years despite the recent increase in gas prices.
+Auto-touring has grown rapidly in the past several years.
 Driving down scenic highways is just about as American as it gets.

 The national park offers a multitude of scenic roads to explore - nearly 384 miles worth, to be exact!
-The average speed limit on park roads is approximately 30 miles per hour.
 Here are some of the most popular scenic drives around the Smoky Mountains.

 The easiest way for motorists to get to the Catalooche Valley is Cove Creek Road.
 This 11-mile gravel road winds and turns through the mountains to make the Cataloochee Valley accessible.
 There are no guard rails, and the road is very narrow.
 If you have a large vehicle, you might run into some trouble.